Home / Blog / SAAS Security and Best Practices

 SaaS Security and Best Practices

-Today, we’ll be taking a look at saas security and the 2 pillars every founder needs to be aware of to make the right decisions when it comes to securing their business.
+Today, we’ll be taking a look at SaaS security and the 2 pillars every founder needs to be aware of to make the right decisions when it comes to securing their business.

-Saas use today is gaining momentum.
+SaaS use today is gaining momentum.
 Organizations are starting to see opportunities to step into new markets and diversify their offerings.
 However, most of these are largely ungoverned.

-Companies new to saas normally fail to comply with their own security, risk, and data compliance policies.
+Companies new to SaaS normally fail to comply with their own security, risk, and data compliance policies.

 The other problem is that much of the SaaS usage in organizations is unauthorized, meaning that end users simply find a SaaS application online and start using it, often for free at first.